vexx-sm/TF2-Mixes/README.md

 - Picked players are automatically moved to their captain's team.
 - Each captain has a 30 second timer to make their pick.
 If the timer expires, a random player is auto-picked and the turn passes to the other team.
 - Captains can use `!remove` to remove players from their team (counts as a turn).
 - When teams reach 6v6, a 10-second timer begins before the game starts.
-- If a captain disconnects or drop their captain stat, a 60 second grace period starts for a replacement after which the game is canceled if no replacement is present.

 ### 3. Game Phase
 - Players can change classes but not teams.